numpy/numpy/doc/source/glossary.rst

        both flatten an ndarray. ``ravel`` will return a view if possible;
        ``flatten`` always returns a copy.

-       Flattening collapses a multimdimensional array to a single dimension;
+       Flattening collapses a multidimensional array to a single dimension;
        details of how this is done (for instance, whether ``a[n+1]`` should be the next row or next column) are parameters.